Is Lube Edible And Safe To Swallow?

 - Finally – no matter the safety of the lube – ingesting large quantities, or the use of certain oil-based lubes, can lead to nausea, digestive issues, or worse.

 In this article, we’ll cover:

 Is Lube Safe To Swallow?

-The answer to this question depends on the lube and its ingredient list.
+The answer to this question depends on the lube and what it is made from.

 Some personal lubricants claim to be edible, yet they include potentially toxic ingredients, could be a choking hazard, or taste outright disgusting.

 In other words, you should not eat these lubes!

 Lube ingredients that can be harmful to put in your body include:

 You should also always check your lube’s ingredients list for anything you are allergic to, as some lubes have oils derived from nuts and seeds, or latex for those derived from aloe vera.